tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * We are setting the owner of the ArcadeToken contract to the `msg.sender`.
 Since this is only called once during deployment, this will set ourselves us as the owner when we deploy later.

 * We are setting a `string public` called `symbol` to our token's ticker.
-MetaMask and many other wallets and explorers will recognize the symbol as long as it is a public string.
+MetaMask and many other wallets and explorers will recognize the symbol, as long as it is a public string.

 * Setting the `exchange_rate` to `100` represents the number of tokens that we will distribute per `wei` spent later.